vinisalazar/BioProv/paper/paper.md

 Presently, there are excellent, freely available tools for orchestrating scientific workflows, such as Nextflow, Snakemake and Toil [@Jackson2020], and others which specialize in capturing and storing provenance data during workflow runtime
 [@Silva2018; @Khan2019].
 However, to the best of our knowledge, there is not yet any library which specializes in capturing provenance of BWFs.
-Some of these workflow management systems provide reports such as execution trace or graph, but they are not W3C-PROV compatible and/or are not serializable, and the collection of domain specific information usually must be collected by the user in an *ad hoc* manner.
+Some of these workflow management systems provide reports such as execution trace or graph, but theyse reports are not W3C-PROV compatible and/or are not serializable, and the collection of domain specific information usually must be collected by the user in an *ad hoc* manner.
 This can be very costly to both users and developers of BWFs looking to collect provenance data, as much effort can be spent in modelling these workflows in a satisfactory data structure which can be easily updated during runtime [@DePaula2013].
 BioProv attempts